Is upgrading to Club Europe worth it? That depends.

 What are the downsides?

-But the biggest downside is the seating.
+The biggest downside is the aircraft seating.
 Although the Club Europe seats are in the front of the aircraft, they are exactly the same as the ones in economy – with the same leg room and seat pitch.
 BA’s seats are pretty good – they are comfortable and leather covered, and offer more legroom than the budget airlines, but if you were hoping to stretch out in comfort in Club Europe, you’ll be disappointed.
 What is different is that there are only two per row, with a table in place of the middle seat, so you are guaranteed shoulder room, a window or aisle seat, and plenty of space for your “stuff.”

 And finally, there’s no entertainment.
 BA don’t offer any kind of system in their A 320’s, whichever class you travel in.
 That might be OK on a short haul flight to the med, but at four hours, Lanzarote flights could really do with some entertainment.